Act 5 Act 2, Part 15 of 32

 GA: She Alone Will Be Responsible For Bearing Our Young

-I think it would probably be better to use cloning equipment let someone else do the work of raising the young of the newly-created universe than force the players to have babies with each other.
+I think it would probably be better to use cloning equipment and let someone else do the work of raising the young of the newly-created universe than force the players to have babies with each other.

 Also relating to this, I’ve noticed how weird it is that the trolls have a definite big deal key to reviving their race (the matriorb), but the humans don’t.
 But this portion brings up the idea that the humans will merely have babies with each other and that’ll be that, which isn’t exactly an ideal solution.
 A common idea is that humanity will be restored using cloning equipment and stuff; after all, that’s how our heroes were made.
 But even that isn’t a definite solid special idea the way the matriorb is.